dynatrace-oss/terraform-provider-dynatrace/docs/resources/credentials.md

 Optional:

+- `account_name` (String) The name of the object that stores the username and password to retrieve and synchronize with the Dynatrace credential vault; this is not the name of the account logged into CyberArk Central Credential Provider.
+- `application_id` (String) The application ID defined in CyberArk Vault
-- `certificate` (String) Required for Hashicorp Certificate.
-The ID of Credentials within the Certificate Vault holding the certificate
+- `certificate` (String) Required for Hashicorp Certificate, CyberArk username and password authentication, and CyberArk host-based authentication.
+The ID of Credentials within the Credentials Vault holding the certificate.
 - `client_secret` (String) Required for Azure Client Secret.
 No further documentation available
 - `clientid` (String) Required for Azure Client Secret.
 No further documentation available
 - `credentials_used_for_external_synchronization` (Set of String) No documentation available
+- `folder_name` (String) The name of the folder where the credentials are stored in CyberArk Vault; the default folder name is `Root`.
 - `password_secret_name` (String) No documentation available
 - `path_to_credentials` (String) Required for Hashicorp App Role or Hashicorp Certificate.
 No further documentation available
 - `roleid` (String) Required for Hashicorp App Role.
 No further documentation available
+- `safe_name` (String) Safe name connected to CyberArk Vault
 - `secretid` (String) Required for Hashicorp App Role.
 The ID of Credentials within the Certificate Vault holding the secret id
 - `tenantid` (String) Required for Azure Client Secret.
 No further documentation available
 - `token_secret_name` (String) No documentation available
+- `username_password_for_cpm` (String) Dynatrace credential ID of the username-password pair used for authentication to the CyberArk Central Credential Provider
 - `username_secret_name` (String) No documentation available
 - `vault_namespace` (String) Required for Hashicorp App Role.
 No further documentation available
 - `vault_url` (String) No documentation available